 “Used appropriately, they can help stop vehicles from skidding on or off roads, and increase a vehicle’s ability to brake more effectively at critical times”

-In Australia, Crash Reduction Factors for calcined bauxite surfaces like OmniGrip HF ranges from 40% for all casualty crashes, to 50% for wet weather crashes.
-However, Australian and international studies have achieved much higher reductions when HFST was used to address specific crash issues, in some cases obtaining up to a 100% reduction in crashes.
+In Australia, Crash Reduction Factors (CRF) for calcined bauxite surfaces like OmniGrip HF ranges from 40% for all casualty crashes, to 50% for wet weather crashes.
+However, a comprehensive study funded published by the US Department of Transportation’s Federal Highway Administration in September 2020 recommends new CRF for high-friction surface treatments.

 Watch our video to see why and where you can reduce road crashes with OmniGrip HF high friction surfaces.